-Name of Category DIN No. of Core Skill, Expertise & / Competencies Director shares held Mr. Rudra Sen Sindhu Non-Executive - Non Independent Director 00006999 1334835 He is an ex-army man and has bachelor's degree in arts and has more than 37 years' experience in coal mining and mining logistics and setting up and operation of power plants and non-banking finance business.
-Mr. Kuldeep Singh Solanki Non-Executive - Non Independent Director 00009212 2503982 He is an ex-army man and has bachelor's degree in arts and has more than 35 years' experience in coal mining and coal washing, operation of power plants and non-banking finance business.
-Mr. Sarvesh Sindhu Non-Executive - Non Independent Director 06545787 248866 He has MBA degree from Boston University, United States of America and has been pursing family business since last 4 years i.e. coal mining, contract mining, mining logistics and setting up and operation of power plants and non-banking fiancé business.
-Mr. Ramesh Shah Independent Director 00029864 NIL He is qualified Chartered Accountant and Cost Accountant and having extensive experience of over 27 years of heading functions like statutory audit, taxation, accounts, finance, costing, MIS, internal and management audit, commercial, administration, material management, systems and controls, mergers, acquisition, takeovers, etc. Mr. Samai Singh Independent Director 00235036 2000 He is an ex-army man and has bachelor's degree in arts.
-He has extensive experience of over 20 years in administration, transportation, loading, mining, finance, investment stock broking etc. Mrs. Renuka Hooda Independent Director 03611979 NIL She has Master degree in Commerce and has in depth knowledge in the field of Finance and Investment.
-She also has approximately 11 years of experience in Accounts, investments and finance.
-She joined our Company in the end of the year 2015.
+Name of Director Category DIN No. of Core Skill, Expertise & / Competencies

+shares core simily and the recompetitions

+held

+Mr. Rudra Sen Non-Executive -Non 00006999 1334835 He is an ex-army man and has bachelor's

+Sindhu Independent Director degree in arts and has more than 37 years'

+experience in coal mining and mining

+logistics and setting up and operation of

+power plants and non-banking finance

+business.

+Mr. Kuldeep Singh Non-Executive -Non 00009212 2503982 He is an ex-army man and has bachelor's

+Solanki Independent Director degree in arts and has more than 35 years'

+experience in coal mining and coal washing,

+operation of power plants and non-banking

+finance business.

+Mr. Sarvesh Non-Executive -Non 06545787 248866 He has MBA degree from Boston University,

+Sindhu Independent Director United States of America and has been

+pursing family business since last 4 years i.e.

+coal mining, contract mining, mining

+logistics and setting up and operation of

+power plants and non-banking fiancé

+business.

+Mr. Ramesh Shah Independent Director 00029864 NIL He is qualified Chartered Accountant and

+Cost Accountant and having extensive

+experience of over 27 years of heading

+functions like statutory audit, taxation,

+accounts, finance, costing, MIS, internal and

+management audit, commercial,

+administration, material management,

+systems and controls, mergers, acquisition,

+) ( C ' C' 1 T 1 1 D 00225025 2000 takeovers, etc

+Mr. Samai Singh Independent Director 00235036 2000 He is an ex-army man and has bachelor's

+degree in arts.
+He has extensive experience

+of over 20 years in administration,

+transportation, loading, mining, finance,

+M D 1 I I I I D' 02(11070 NIII investment stock broking etc.

+Mrs. Renuka Independent Director 03611979 NIL She has Master degree in Commerce and has

+Hooda in depth knowledge in the field of Finance